-(54) The Radiation Control Act 1990 and Radiation Control Regulation 2013 provides licences for EPA to licence users of regulated materials such as radioactive substances, ionising radiation apparatus, some sources of non-ionising radiation apparatus and sealed source devices.

-(55) All staff that use regulated material must hold a radiation user licence and comply with any conditions which the licence is subject to or hold an approval that exempts them from licencing and supervision.

-(56) The UNE Radiation Safety Officer must be notified when any new equipment is procured or new radiation related research is planned.

-(57) Persons wanting to use radiation sources at the University must contact the Radiation Safety Officer prior to conducting work or research.

-(58) All Students using radiation must be supervised by an appropriately qualified licence holder.

-(59) No person may use any unsealed radiation source kept by the University, or at locations controlled by the University, unless that person is authorised to do so by a licence or temporary licence.
+- (54) The Radiation Control Act 1990 and Radiation Control Regulation 2013 provides licences for EPA to licence users of regulated materials such as radioactive substances, ionising radiation apparatus, some sources of non-ionising radiation apparatus and sealed source devices. - (55) All staff that use regulated material must hold a radiation user licence and comply with any conditions which the licence is subject to or hold a written approval from a suitably licensed person that exempts them from licensing and supervision. - (56) The UNE Radiation Safety Officer must be notified when any new equipment is procured or new radiation related research is planned. - (57) Persons wanting to use radiation sources at the University must contact the Radiation Safety Officer prior to conducting work or research. - (58) All Students using radiation must be supervised by an appropriately qualified licence holder and hold a written exemption from a suitably licensed person. - (59) No person may use any unsealed radiation source kept by the University, or at locations controlled by the University, unless that person is authorised to do so by a licence or temporary licence.
 Exemptions may be granted to students under conditions of licence.
-(60) The Radiation Safety Officer will arrange for annual inspections of all work areas that are using radiation sources.
-The outcomes of such inspections will be reported to the UNE Radiation Safety Committee.

-(61) Each year the Radiation Safety Committee will provide at least two summary reports to the WHS Strategic Committee.
+- (60) The Radiation Safety Officer will arrange for annual inspections of all work areas that are using radiation sources.
+The outcomes of such inspections will be reported to the UNE Radiation Safety Reference Group. - (61) Each year the Radiation Safety Reference Group will provide at least two summary reports to the WHS Strategic Committee.